 Power Pivot is available in all versions of Excel 2019 onward.
 Earlier versions of Excel are less fortunate.

 Tip: Power Pivot is available for 32-bit Excel and 64-bit.
 If you want to work with big data then you need 64-bit Excel.

 For Excel 2010 Professional Plus/ProPlus users you can download the free Power Pivot add-in here from Microsoft.

-For Excel 2013 onwards, Power Pivot is already installed, you just need to enable it.
+For Excel 2013 and 2016, if your version of Excel comes with Power Pivot then it will already be installed, you just need to enable it.

 Note: If you have the Standalone Excel 2013 version below 1511, you can simply update your version and Power Pivot will be available.

 Help, I don’t have a compatible version of Excel!

 If you don’t have a compatible version of Excel for Power Query and Power Pivot then I highly recommend getting Microsoft 365 (I don't make any money for this recommendation).

 With 365 you get the latest updates, which are released every month.
 It's well worth the investment.

 If you share a Power Pivot file with someone who doesn’t have Power Pivot they will be able to view/read the file but they can’t interact with the Slicers, change the PivotTables or refresh the data.